boardgameio/boardgame.io/docs/events.md

 and advance `currentPlayer` to the next player according to the configured turn order (the default being a round-robin).

-This event is enabled by default.
-To disable this event, pass `endTurn: false` inside your `flow` section.
-Note that turns can still end if you use `endTurnIf` or `movesPerTurn`.
-Disabling the event merely prevents you from explicitly triggering it.

 `endTurn` also accepts an argument, which (if provided) switches the turn to the specified player.